n5nsuf/matlab-diagnostic/README.md

 ## Known limitations

-- **License number extraction is best-effort.** MATLAB license files don't have one universally documented "license number" field format; the script looks for a `License Number:` comment near the top of the file.
-If it isn't found, the report says so and you can check the file yourself.
+- **License number extraction covers the common cases, not every possible one.** It matches both the `# LicenseNo:` and `# License Number:` comment styles, falling back to the `SN=` field inside the license itself.
+If neither is present, the report says so rather than guessing at a number.
+- **Host ID matching only recognizes two HOSTID formats**: Windows disk-serial (`DISK_SERIAL_NUM=`) and bare-hex MAC address, which cover the license types MathWorks realistically issues.
+Any other HOSTID format (dongle-based `FLEXID=`, etc.) is reported as "not recognized" rather than compared incorrectly.
+- **The error-keyword filter is deliberately broad.** It matches on words like `error`, `fail`, `denied`, `timeout`, etc., which can occasionally catch a benign line (e.g. containing "failover").
+This is intentional - missing a real error would be worse than one stray line.
 - **Linux log paths are estimates.** MathWorks' published log-location article only documents Windows and macOS.
 The Linux script guesses at the same naming pattern (e.g.
   `/tmp/mathworks_$USER.log`) and says so in the report if nothing is found there.